The B-52s: 1993–2007: Soundtrack appearances, 25th anniversary, and touring

-In 2002, a more extensive anthology, Nude on the Moon: The B-52's Anthology, was released, and in February of that year the band held a series of concerts celebrating their 25th anniversary.
+In 2002, a more extensive anthology, Nude on the Moon: The B-52's Anthology, was released, and in February of that year, the band held a series of concerts celebrating their 25th anniversary.
 The Irving Plaza show in New York City featured Yoko Ono, as well as Tina Weymouth and Chris Frantz of Talking Heads, as guests, with Chicks on Speed as the opener.
 Coinciding with the band's 25th anniversary was the publication of The B-52's Universe: The Essential Guide to the World's Greatest Party Band, the first and only officially authorized biography of the band.
 The book was nominated for a Lambda Lit Award and was a Minnesota Book Awards finalist.
-The B-52's recorded the song "Orange You Glad it's Summer" for a Target commercial that aired in spring/summer 2002.
+The B-52s recorded the song "Orange You Glad It's Summer" for a Target commercial that aired in spring/summer 2002.
 Target also used the Cosmic Thing song "Junebug" in a TV spot five years later.
-In late 2002, the critically panned cartoon pilot "The Groovenians" featured a theme song performed by the band.
+In late 2002, the pilot episode for the cartoon The Groovenians featured a theme song performed by the band.

 In late 2004, the band opened for Cher on a few dates of her Farewell Tour.
 In March 2006, they opened for the Rolling Stones at a benefit for the Robin Hood Foundation.
 They had three remix EPs released by the Planet Clique record label: Whammy! in 2005, Mesopotamia in 2006, and Wild Planet in 2007.
-During this time span, they appeared on many television shows, including The L Word, V.I.P., The Rosie O'Donnell Show, The Tonight Show with Jay Leno, the Late Show with David Letterman, The Arsenio Hall Show, Saturday Night Live, Live with Regis and Kelly, The Today Show, Good Morning America, as well as numerous times on VH1.
+During this time, they appeared on many television shows, including The L Word, V.I.P., The Rosie O'Donnell Show, The Tonight Show with Jay Leno, the Late Show with David Letterman, The Arsenio Hall Show, Saturday Night Live, Live with Regis and Kelly, The Today Show, and Good Morning America, as well as numerous times on VH1.